 Faculty, Facilities, and Resources

-Completion of a new six-story, 66,470-square-foot Psychological and Brain Sciences Building is tentatively scheduled for 2019.
+Completion of a new six-story, 66,470-square-foot Psychological and Brain Sciences Building is tentatively scheduled for early 2020.
 The building will feature light-filled open spaces, state-of-the-art classrooms, cutting-edge laboratories, and learning commons space for students.

 The adjacent Department of Biology is housed in two large buildings connected by a skybridge and encompasses renovated laboratories, TILE (Transform, Interact, Learn, Engage) and lecture classrooms, and core facilities.